top of page

 Designated Safeguarding Lead (DSL)

-The club will have a named Designated Safeguarding Lead (DSL) responsible for overseeing safeguarding policies and practices.
+The club will appoint a named DSL who is responsible for safeguarding across the organisation.
 The DSL will:

 • Be the first point of contact for safeguarding concerns.

-• Ensure all staff and volunteers receive appropriate training and are aware of safeguarding policies.
+• Ensure all staff and volunteers are trained and understand safeguarding protocols.

-• Liaise with local safeguarding agencies, including Children’s Social Care and the Local Authority Designated Officer (LADO).
+• Liaise with external agencies, including Children’s Social Care and the Local Authority Designated Officer (LADO).

-• Keep accurate, confidential records of concerns and actions taken.
+• Maintain secure and accurate records of concerns and actions.

-• Ensuring the safety and welfare of children in their care.
+• Prioritise the welfare of children at all times.

 5. Types of Abuse and Neglect